dbybanez/100-days-of-code/r1-log.md

 ### R1D7
 Fixed an error when running vue in my local machine.
 Opened millions of Google Chrome tabs just to find out I just need to remove one line of code. https://github.com/dbybanez/dbs-webapp

+### R1D8
+Integrated MSSQL in my MEVN stack.
+Now I got a full MMMEVN stack (MSSQL, MySQL, MongoDB, Express, Vue, and Node).
+Ez Pz Lemon Squeezy.
+A big shoutout to my mentor, Stack Overflow, and to the best university in the world, YouTube University. https://github.com/dbybanez/dbs-webapp

+### R1D9
+Setting up the UI of my project.
+Before diving into it, I'm gonna do some wireframes in the next couple of days. https://github.com/dbybanez/dbs-webapp